MSHSL basketball: Caledonia girls dominate Lourdes to advance to section final

 With the win, the Warriors move on to an 8 p.m. matchup Thursday at the Rochester Civic Center against top-seeded Goodhue, who ranks fourth in Class AA in the state according to the Quality Results Formula ratings of Minnesota-Scores.net, which is used by the MSHSL for seeding purposes.

-However, the Wildcats are not unbeatable as four-seed Winona Cotter nearly knocked off Goodhue in the section semifinals, only for the Wildcats to hold on for a 57-53 win.
-Caledonia defeated the Ramblers twice in Three Rivers Conference play throughout the regular season, and was even closer in a regular season matchup against Goodhue, falling 57-54 at Goodhue’s Holiday Tournament on Dec.
+However, the Wildcats are not unbeatable as fourth-seeded Winona Cotter nearly knocked off Goodhue in the section semifinals, only for the Wildcats to hold on for a 57-53 win.
+Caledonia defeated the Ramblers twice in Three Rivers Conference play throughout the regular season, and was even closer in a regular-season matchup against Goodhue, falling 57-54 at Goodhue’s Holiday Tournament on Dec.
 29.

 Andrew Tucker can be reached at andrew.tucker@lee.net or via Twitter @andrewjtucker16